manricheon/MCML-4K-UHD-video-quality-database/README.md

 ### To Do
 - [ ] Add preview of all content
+- [x] Add script to download video sequences from server
 - [ ] Add script to extract frames from encoded video sequence
 - [ ] Add dataset class for deep learning framework (e.g., Pytorch, Tensorflow, etc.)